-Our data are derived from two cruises in ABT spawning grounds in April-May 2017 and 2018 as part of the Bluefin Larvae in Oligotrophic Ocean Foodwebs: Investigating Nutrients to Zooplankton in the Gulf of Mexico (BLOOFINZ-GoM) Project (Table 1).
-During these cruises, we conducted regional zooplankton sampling surveys, guided partly by the Bluefin Tuna Index (Domingues et al., 2016), to identify contrasting open-ocean water parcels with and without high abundances of ABT larvae (Gerard et al., this issue).
-We then conducted three- to five-day Lagrangian experiments (hereafter "cycles"), while following satelliteenabled drift arrays with 3×1 -m holey-sock drogues centered at 15 m depth that allowed us to follow patches of mixed-layer water (Landry et al., 2009; Stukel et al., 2015).
-Five experimental cycles were conducted; in this study, however, we focus only on two experimental cycles with high larval ABT abundance -- hereafter, Cycle 1 (C1) from the 2017 cruise and C5 from the 2018 cruise.
+surveys, which were guided partly by the Bluefin Tuna Index (Domingues et al., 2016), to identify contrasting open-ocean water parcels with and without high abundances of ABT larvae (Gerard et al., this issue).
+We then conducted 3- to 5-day Lagrangian experiments (hereafter 'cycles'), while following satellite-enabled drift arrays with $3 - \times 1$ -m holey-sock drogues centered at 15 m depth, which allowed us to follow patches of mixed-layer water (Landry et al., 2009; Stukel et al., 2015).
+Five experimental cycles were conducted; in this study, however, we focus only on two experimental cycles with high larval ABT abundance-hereafter, Cycle 1 (C1) from the 2017 cruise and Cycle 5 (C5) from the 2018 cruise.

-During each cycle, we conducted daily profiles with a CTD-Niskin rosette to measure temperature, salinity, and density and collect samples for chlorophyll a measurements (acidification method, Strickland and Parsons, 1972), phytoplankton pigment analyses (high-pressure liquid chromatography), picophytoplankton and heterotrophic bacteria enumeration (by flow cytometry; Selph et al., 2016; Selph et al., this issue), nano- and microphytoplankton biomass (Taylor and Landry, 2018; Selph et al., this issue), Trichodemium biomass (Selph et al., this issue), nutrients (nitrate and ammonium; Knapp et al., this issue), dissolved organic nitrogen (DON, Knapp et al., this issue), and δ^{15} N of nitrate, DON, and PON (Knapp et al., this issue; Stukel et al., this issue).
+During each cycle, we conducted daily profiles with a CTD-Niskin rosette to measure temperature, salinity and density and to collect samples for chlorophyll a measurements (acidification method; Strickland and Parsons, 1972), phytoplankton pigment analyses (high-pressure liquid chromatography), picophytoplankton and heterotrophic bacteria enumeration (by flow cytometry; Selph et al., 2016; Selph et al., this issue), nano- and micro-phytoplankton biomass (Taylor and Landry, 2018; Selph et al., this issue), Trichodemium biomass (Selph et al., this issue), nutrients (nitrate and ammonium; Knapp et al., this issue), dissolved organic nitrogen (DON; Knapp et al., this issue), particulate organic nitrogen (PON; Stukel et al., this issue) and δ^{15} N of nitrate, DON and PON (Knapp et al., this issue; Stukel et al., this issue).

-We also conducted a suite of daily in situ rate measurements that were incubated in mesh bags affixed at 6 depths spanning the euphotic zone on one of the floating arrays.
-These measurements included nitrate uptake (Yingling et al., this issue), net primary production (Yingling et al., this issue), and group-specific phytoplankton growth and mortality due to protistan grazing (Landry et al., 2016; Landry et al., this issue).
+We also conducted a suite of daily in situ rate measurements that were incubated in mesh bags affixed at six depths spanning the euphotic zone on one of the floating arrays.
+These measurements included nitrate uptake (Yingling et al., this issue), net primary production (NPP) (Yingling et al., this issue) and group-specific phytoplankton growth and mortality due to protistan grazing (Landry et al., 2016; Landry et al., this issue).
 All in situ incubations were conducted for 24 h at natural light and temperature conditions.
 We also conducted shorter (4-6 h) shipboard incubations for nitrate and ammonium uptake (Yingling et al., this issue).

-Twice per day (mid-day and midnight) we conducted oblique net tows through the euphotic zone to collect mesozooplankton that were analyzed for carbon, nitrogen, isotopes and gut pigment content (Landry and Swalethorp, this issue).
+Twice per day (midday and midnight), we conducted oblique net tows through the euphotic zone to collect mesozooplankton that were analyzed for carbon, nitrogen, isotopes and gut pigment content (Landry and Swalethorp, this issue).
 Gut pigment contents were analyzed as in Décima et al. (2016) to estimate grazing rates (Landry and Swalethorp, this issue).
-ABT larvae were sampled frequently by standard double oblique tows (~8 tows d-1) with a 90-cm square bongo net (500-μm mesh) mounted with flowmeters to a depth of 25 m to ensure that we remained inside ABT habitat.
-Individual tuna larvae (2,055 larvae, ranging from 3-9 mm length) were sorted onboard and identified ABT were liquid nitrogen or ethanol preserved for further analysis of abundance, body size, dry weight, gut content, otolith-based age, and isotopic measurements (Laiz-Carrion et al., 2015; García et al., 2017; Malca et al., 2017; Laiz-Carrión et al., 2019; Malca et al., in prep.; Shiroza et al., this issue).
+ABT larvae were sampled frequently by standard double oblique tows (~8 tows d-1) with a 90-cm square bongo net (500- μ m mesh) mounted with flowmeters to a depth of 25 m to ensure that we remained inside ABT habitat.
+Individual tuna larvae (2055 larvae, ranging from 3 to 9 mm length) were sorted onboard, and the identified ABT were liquid nitrogen- or ethanol-preserved for further analysis of abundance, body size, dry weight, gut content, otolithbased age and isotopic measurements (Laiz-Carrion et al., 2015; García et al., 2017; Malca et al., 2017; Laiz-Carrión et al., 2019; Malca et al., in prep.; Shiroza et al., this issue).